vladutcretu/SweetCinema/NOTES.md

 ## Release Notes

-### 🔜 v0.7.0-alpha (completed on <i>TBA</i>)
+### 🔜 v0.8.0-beta (completed on <i>TBA</i>)

+### ✅ v0.7.0-alpha (completed on 6 July 2025)
+🚀 **Features:**
+- Extends user's account account informations with a user profile: contains only city for now, but can be developed for personalized emails (promotions for birthday, city).
+- Add "Cashier" role and permits access to Staff Dashboard, where they can complete a reservation or sell tickets for walk-in customers.

+⚙️ **Backend:**
+- Create `UserProfile` model and `Cashier` group
+- Update `permissions` file and endpoints `POST /api/users/user/set-password/` & `POSt /api/users/user/verify-password/` to include `Cashier`
+- Create endpoints: `PATCH /api/users/user/update-city/{user_id}/`, `GET /api/tickets/booking/cashier/`, `PATCH /api/tickets/bookings/cashier/{id}/`, `GET /api/showtimes/{id}/report/`

+🖼️ **Frontend:**
+- Update `UserManagement component` to set `Cashier role` and user's `City`, `UserProfile` & `StaffDashboard` pages to allow access to `Cashier` to new components
+- Create `BookingDashboard` & `ShowtimeDashboard`, `ShowtimeReport` components
 ---
 ### ✅ v0.6.0-alpha (completed on 3 July 2025)
-🚀 <b>Features:</b>
+🚀 **Features:**
-- Build Shows page where users see complete list of showtimes in their City location
+- Build Shows page where users see complete list of showtimes in their City location.
-- Users can now reserve up to 5 seats in a single transaction but they can not make reservations for showtimes that have less than 30 minutes until starts
+- Users can now reserve up to 5 seats in a single transaction but they can not make reservations for showtimes that have less than 30 minutes until starts.
-- Users can now purchase multiple seats, without limits, in a single transaction, but they have 1 minute to complete the payment, otherwise it is going to be declined
+- Users can now purchase multiple seats, without limits, in a single transaction, but they have 1 minute to complete the payment, otherwise it is going to be declined.
-- Reservations now expire when the showtime starts in less than 30 minutes
+- Reservations now expire when the showtime starts in less than 30 minutes.

-⚙️ <b>Backend:</b>
+⚙️ **Backend:**
 - Update models:
     - `Booking` status include now `expired` option, and add new field expires_at, that is not null only for instances with status=reserverd & status=pending_payment
     - `Payment` booking (`ForeignKey` type) field is now bookings (`ManyToManyField` type) field